University of Minnesota Law School, J.D., 1998, Cum Laude

 State Tax Litigation

-Andy has represented Minnesota counties and cities, as well as banks and owners of commercial and multi-family property, in property tax litigation.
+Andy has represented Minnesota counties and cities, banks, property owners and utilities in property tax litigation.
 His property tax experience includes several lengthy trials before the Minnesota Tax Court and in Minnesota District Court, as well as multiple proceedings before the Minnesota Court of Appeals and Minnesota Supreme Court, concerning the valuation of large agri-business special purpose properties.
 He also represents businesses in the Minnesota Tax Court on matters involving state sales and other taxes.

 His recent tax litigation experience includes representing:

-- a Minnesota utility with regard to property tax assessment;
+- Electric and gas utilities with regard to property tax assessment.

-- a Minnesota county in complex property tax litigation involving a major former industrial property; and
+- A Minnesota county in complex property tax litigation involving a major former industrial property.

 In re Southern Minn.
 Beet Sugar Co-op, No. A10-255 (Minn.
 Ct.
 App.
 Sept.
 21, 2010) (affirming district court’s valuation of agri-business facility)